Best Indoor Dog Potty Solutions 2026: Grass Pads, Trays, and More

 Real Grass Delivery (Subscription)

-Services like Fresh Patch deliver boxes of real hydroponically-grown grass every 1–4 weeks.
-The natural grass smell is a powerful potty cue for dogs that are grass-trained, making transition significantly easier than artificial alternatives.
+Services like Fresh Patch ($44.95) deliver boxes of real hydroponically-grown grass every 1–4 weeks.
+You can also buy single patches on Amazon without a subscription, which is the cheaper way to test whether your dog takes to real grass before committing to a delivery schedule.
+The natural grass smell is a powerful potty cue for dogs that are grass-trained, making transition significantly easier than artificial alternatives — and there's nothing to clean, because you replace the box.

 Pee Pad Trays/Holders

 A hard plastic tray holds pee pads in place (preventing the dog from shredding them) with a raised lip to prevent overflow.
-The most economical option.
+The most economical option, familiar to most puppies, though it doesn't simulate the outdoor experience well for adult dogs.

 Our Top Picks